-Morgan Stanley employees, including those of affiliates, and employee-related accounts according to Morgan Stanley's account linking rules may purchase Units at the Public Offering Price per Unit less a 2.00% discount applied at the time of purchase.
+Morgan Stanley employees, including those of affiliates, and employee-related accounts according to Morgan Stanley's account linking rules, may purchase Units at the Public Offering Price per Unit less a 2.00% discount applied at the time of purchase.

-Since the deferred sales charges are fixed dollar amounts per Unit, the Trust must charge these amounts per Unit regardless of any discounts, including those provided with respect to Units purchased in Fee-Based Accounts.
-However, purchasers eligible to receive a discount such that their total sales charge is less than the aggregate fixed dollar amount of the deferred sales charges will receive a Credit equal to the difference between their applicable total sales charge and these fixed dollar charges at the time Units are purchased.
+Since each deferred sales charge payment is a fixed dollar amount per Unit, the Trust must charge these amounts per Unit regardless of any discounts, including those provided with respect to Units purchased in Fee-Based Accounts.
+However, purchasers eligible to receive a discount such that their total sales charge is less than the aggregate fixed dollar amount of the deferred sales charge payments will receive a Credit equal to the difference between their applicable total sales charge and this aggregate fixed dollar amount at the time Units are purchased.